President Abraham Lincoln”

 Sir Ken Robinson

-To become confident, successful teachers, we must first know the science of our field, collecting and collating research, data, experiments, and our own trial-and-error experiences until we are completely familiar with the materials and tools of our trade and how they work and what results you get from whom.
+To become confident, successful teachers, we must first know the science of our field, collect and think about research, data, experiments, and our own trial-and-error experiences until we are completely familiar with the materials and tools of our trade, how they work and what results you get from whom.
 This is sharpening your axe.

 Once you have a sharp axe…then comes the creative process.
-Just as artists combine materials and techniques to bring the greatest impact, so too teachers learn how to collect, control and combine all the materials and techniques to create a unified, unique and powerful experience for their students.
+Just as artists use their materials and techniques to bring about the greatest impact, so too teachers learn how to wield their tools, materials and techniques, and create a unified, unique and powerful experience for their students.

-- Read the first of my teaching guides addressing the challenges Arabic speakers face.
+- Sharpen your axe: Read the first of my teaching guides about teaching to the challenges Arabic speakers face.

-- Join the axe-wielders club: Sign up for the occasional news bulletins to ensure that you get anything I share about new guides, webinars or presentations.
+- Join the axe-wielders club: Sign up for the occasional news and updates to ensure that you get anything I share about new guides, webinars, tips and tools.

-Sign up for my monthly announcements; they come out occasionally and have information about teaching and learning pronunciation.
+Sign up for news and updates; they come out occasionally and have information for learners as well as teachers.

 Here’s a link to the English pronunciation guide for Arabic speakers.
-It’s written in English, in a conversational style; if you’re an Arabic speaker at an advanced level, working on your own sound in English, you will probably find it informative.
-It goes on sale soon; sign up to get a reminder.
+It’s written in English, for teachers, in a conversational style.
+If you’re an Arabic speaker at an advanced level, working on your own sound in English, you will probably find it informative.

 Welcome, visitors from around the world!